JustinWeintraub/PokemonBattle/README.md

 This is a project I made in the programming language Processing (based off of Java) that resembles a Pokemon Battle.
 I use csv files that contain data then used that to emulate an actual Pokemon battle.
 I made the text and the health points update in real time and created a background that was realistic to the Pokemon game Pokemon Red and Blue.
 It can be controlled by the use of the arrow keys and the enter button.
-To play, you have to download it.

 Here are some gifs demonstrating the game in action: